 Company GoGetEm gives a gift valued at $250 to councillor Sandy, as does Company ComeGetMe.

-All such gifts must be disclosed within ten days of receipt: the CEO makes the disclosure to the mayor or president; council members make the disclosure to the CEO.
-The CEO must update the gifts register within 10 days and an up-to-date version of the
+All such gifts must be disclosed within ten days of receipt — the CEO makes the disclosure to the mayor or president; council members make the disclosure to the CEO.
+The CEO must update the gifts register within 10 days and an up-to-date version

 Form 4 of the Local Government (Administration) Regulations 1996 sets out the information that is to be disclosed: